 Mental Health: Mystery or Mis-Story?

-During this five day workshop we will explore various themes that are provisionally outlined below.
-The themes represent general areas of focus and do not constitute ‘fixed content’.
-You will be able to share your own interests and/or experiences within the group to develop your own Themes and have an opportunity to begin to place your own views in context.
+Themes represent general areas of focus and do not constitute ‘fixed content’.
+You will be able to share your own interests and/or experiences within the group to develop your own themes and have an opportunity to begin to place your own views in context.

 Please wear clothing suitable for play and comfort.
 You may also wish to make notes so please bring whatever you prefer for note taking.